 2. Same Tomb: Enlargement of the grave goods.
 Photo taken from the entrance.

-4. Tomb No. 534: Blacksmith's tomb
+4. Tomb No. 534: Blacksmith's tomb.

-looking trough the plunder hole.
+Looking trough the plunder hole.
 Two

 decorated fine ware cups covered

 the jar necks.
-Background left with
+Background left was a

 7. Leather quiver with arrows from Cemetery 3, Tomb No. 278.
 Early